rachel-king4/pands-project/README.md

 ![Petal Length vs Width Scatter Output](https://github.com/rachel-king4/pands-project/blob/main/Petal%20Length%20vs%20Petal%20Width.png)

-This particular plot indicates sthere is very good correlation between these two variables (petal length and petal width).
+This particular plot indicates there is very good correlation between these two variables (petal length and petal width).
 Perfect correlation (R-squared = 1) is outlined by a diagonal straight line from the point 0,0 on the scatter plot (the intersection of the x and y axes).

-It's also clear from these scatter plots, that the Iris-setosa species is linearly seperable from the other two species.
+It's also clear from these scatter plots, that the Iris-setosa species is linearly separable from the other two species.

 #### **Pairplots** ####